beat2319/ROD-ML/ROD-ML.md

 ## Rapid ‘Ōhi‘a Death ML Project
 - Core architecture [[Convolutional Neural Network]]
-	- Full UNet for segmentation with keep resolution high
+	- Full UNet for segmentation to keep resolution high
 	- Will use resnet18 as CNN architecture
 ### Publishing
 Due April 30th 2026, and deadline January 10th 2026 abstract